 The lottery is held monthly between the 1st and 25th and runs 15 months ahead (so entries made in January 2021 will be for reservations in March 2022.)
 Unlike most of the other lotteries, this one is free to enter.

 - 13 Things You Need to Pack for an Active Vacation

 - 7 Discreet and Portable Self-Defense Tools Under $20

 - Essential Hiking Gear for Travelers

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is the Managing Editor at SmarterTravel.
 Follow her on Instagram @TravelWithCaroline.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.